-There will be no make-up exams, quizzes, or presentations, (with the possible exception of documented excused absences).
+There will be no make-up exams, quizzes, or presentations, (with the possible exception of extreme emergency circumstances)

 Grading and Academic Integrity:

 Grading and academic integrity policies for this course are in accordance with Moravian College standards, as expressed in the Catalog.
 Please note the following about grading.